enterprisium/GoormKeepAlive/README.md

 <br/>
 Notice:
 - **Recommend to run this script with `-C TerminalUrl` argument when you run it on Goorm Container**
+- **In order to run this script easily,please choose "Python" pre-environment when creating your container**
 - Executable File `main` In This Repo Is Packed Of `main.py`*(Not Available On Goorm Container)*

 [**Easier**] Bash Script `script.sh` Usage: